Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: The second moment with respect to color

 For the third trace on the right-hand side of (\ref{eq:9r}) we have used the symmetry property (\ref{ap:C9}), by virtue of which it turns to zero.
 Further, from the formulae (\ref{ap:C5}) for third-order traces we have ${\rm tr} \bigl(T^{\,f} T^{\,s} T^{\,c} \bigr) \sim {\rm tr} \bigl(T^{\,f} D^{\,s} D^{\,c} \bigr) \sim f^{ f s c}$ and therefore the second term proportional the product $W^{ l}_{{\bf k}} N^{ l}_{{\bf k}_{1}}$ also turns to zero by virtue of its contraction with the product $\bigl\langle \mathcal{Q}^{ f} \bigr\rangle \bigl\langle \mathcal{Q}^{ c} \bigr\rangle$ symmetric on the color indices $f$ and $c$.
 We end up here with

 We just need to determine the contribution with the trace of five generators.
-This can be done directly using the general formula (\ref{ap:C12}).The details of the calculations are given in Appendix \ref{appendix_D}.
+This can be done directly using the general formula (\ref{ap:C12}).
 Here, however, we choose another somewhat simpler way, using the fact that this trace is contracted with the matrix $\bigl(T^{\,f}\bigr)^{d e}$.\\ Let us rewrite the contraction as follows:

 Further, we can write

 Here, we have used the formula (\ref{ap:C6}) for the fourth-order trace.
 Let us contract the obtained expression with $(T^{\,s} T^{\,c} \bigr)^{a b}$.
 Finally, we get

 where in the last term we can immediately put ${\rm tr} \bigl(T^{\,s} T^{\,c} D^{\lambda}\bigr) = \frac{1}{2} N_{c} d^{ s c \lambda}$.
 We write the fourth-order trace on the right-hand side of (\ref{eq:9y}) using the representation (\ref{ap:C7}) and as a result it is equal to